Tracking Changes in Scripts and Workflows to Improve NetSuite Security

 Audit Trail Review

 This review focuses on changes to specific data and is ideally suited to high-value, low-frequency changes such as module configurations, where the goal is to review every change or confirm nothing has changed.
 This review should track user activity for critical changes to data or configuration settings, when those changes were made, and by whom so they can be further evaluated for potential problems.

 Keeping An Eye On Script And Workflow Changes To Maintain NetSuite Security: How Fastpath Can Help

 Maintaining a watchful eye on changes made to scripts and workflows is an essential part of maintaining security in NetSuite.
 In addition to identifying when changes are being made, it is strongly recommended that NetSuite developers and administrators keep a source code repository to track all changes made to source files.

-To learn more about how to make sure your NetSuite security is as tight as possible, watch our on-demand webinar, 50 Tips and Tricks for NetSuite in 40 Minutes.
 Are you looking for tools like those discussed in this post to improve the security of your NetSuite application?
 Contact Fastpath to discuss how we can help.